helga047/helga047/README.md

 - 👋 Hi, I’m @helga047
-- 👀 I’m interested in gaming, graphic design and software development and more!
+- 👀 I’m interested in gaming development and graphic design!
-- 🌱 I’m currently learning website development
+- 🌱 I’m currently focusing on backends website development > javascript and node.js
 - 💞️ I’m looking to collaborate on new fun projects!
 - 📫 How to reach me: helga3458214@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I love retro games, especially ones from the 90's.
+- ⚡ Fun fact: I love retro games, especially ones from the 90's <3

 <!---
 This is my first introduction.